The 12th and final group at the 2026 FIFA World Cup is Group L, a group featuring England, Croatia, Ghana and Panama.

 World Cup 2026 Group L qualification odds

-No side at the World Cup has been priced shorter than 1/100 to qualify for the knockout stages, so no pressure, England.
-Croatia and Ghana have also been priced at odds-on to make it through the group stages, while Panama are the group outsiders at 11/5.
+No side at the World Cup has been priced shorter than 1/1000 to qualify for the knockout stages, so the prospect of England somehow missing out on the knockouts should realistically not even be considered.
+Croatia and Ghana are also backed to make it through the group stages, while Panama are firm outsiders at 11/2.

 World Cup 2026 Group L fixtures: Match-by-match schedule